Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

 ## `while` Loop Syntax

-While loops are loops that run _while_ some condition is `True` or truthy.
+While-loops are loops that run _while_ some condition is `True` or truthy.

 ```python
 while conditional_evaluates_to_true: